CybersecurityLuxembourg/openxeco-core/doc/INSTALL_SERVER.md

 192.0.2.42 A  community.example.org
 ```

-[example.org] represents the domain you own for this instance
+[example.org] represents the domain you own for this instance.

 ### Version selection